How to Unmerge Cells in Excel? (using 3 methods)

 The final result is shown below:

-We will learn this with below example.
+We will learn this with the below example.

-- Select the cells that have merged, then go to the HOME tab and click on the Merge & Center option under the Alignment, then click on drop-down menu, it will display a list of items under that click on Unmerge Cells option.
+- Select the cells that have merged, then go to the “Home” tab and click on the “Merge & Center” option under the “Alignment.”
+Then, click on the dropdown menu.
+It will display a list of items under that click on the “Unmerge Cells” option.

-- Select the entire table again and go to the HOME tab, then click on Find & Select option under Edition section.
-It will open a drop-down list as shown below.
-Click on Go To Special option.
+- Select the entire table again, go to the “Home” tab, and then click on the “Find & Select” option under the “Edition” section.
+It will open a dropdown list, as shown below.
+Next, click on the “Go To Special” option.

-- It will open a Go To Special dialog box as shown in below screenshot.
+- It will open a “Go To Special” dialog box, as shown in the below screenshot.

 The final result is shown below:

-Things to Remember About Unmerge Cells in Excel
+Things to Remember

-- On the HOME tab in the alignment section check:
+- On the “Home” tab in the “Alignment” section, check:

-- If the Merge & Center option isn’t highlighted, it means there are no merged cells in the selected area.
+- If the “Merge & Center” option is not highlighted, there are no merged cells in the selected area.